By Ronald G. Cummings

 As Georgia faces long-term changes in water use patterns, economic activity and our understanding of ecosystem requirements, the state will need to develop approaches that allow these adjustments to take place equitably, transparently and efficiently.
 One of several options for facilitating reallocation is some form of a market institution.
 We believe that the recognition that market institutions can provide flexibility, encourage conservation and help to prevent negative economic consequences will help Georgia meet this challenge.

-Being “for” or “against” markets makes no more sense that being “for” or “against” water use permits—everything depends on the provisions and protections of specific laws and proposals.
+Being “for” or “against” markets makes no more sense than being “for” or “against” water use permits—everything depends on the provisions and protections of specific laws and proposals.
 A market is simply a set of rules that govern how transactions take place between a buyer and seller.
 Markets solve problems about getting what one wants when things stand in the way.

 We are not talking about making water an unregulated private commodity.
 A simple, unregulated market for water use permits would not best serve Georgia’s interests.
 We recommend consideration of a market design, unique among the states, where the public’s interests in water resources might be best protected.
 This debate is unaffected by how the state responds to the question of what new language, if any, is needed to safeguard the public’s interest in Georgia’s water resources.